alvivar/TeaTime/README.md

 - You can use a YieldInstruction instead of time in ttAppend (Dotween!)
 - Queues are unique to his MonoBehaviour

 And that's it! (*Check out [Examples.cs](http://github.com/alvivar/TeaTimer/blob/master/Examples.cs)!
-More tips and patterns to come.*)
+More examples and patterns to come.*)

 By [Andrés Villalobos](http://twitter.com/matnesis) in collaboration with [Antonio Zamora](http://twitter.com/tzamora).